Who Is a Candidate for Vision Therapy?

 - Accommodative disorders: trouble maintaining focus on a close-by object

-- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling eye movements
+- Ocular motility dysfunctions: abnormal eye alignment or difficulty controlling large eye movements

-- Visual-perceptual disorders and vision problems resulting from developmental disabilities and acquired brain injuries
+- Vision problems resulting from developmental delays and acquired brain injuries